kryptokrona/kryptokrona-docs/FAQ.md

 * **Q: I'm getting an error in xmr-stak: `MEMORY ALLOC FAILED: VirtualAlloc failed.
 Reboot might help`**

     A: This is nothing to worry about, and is because xmr-stak failed to set up largepages.
 This can slightly raise your hash rate, and xmr-stak attempts to set it up, but it needs a reboot to apply.

+* **Q: Can I lower the 2% fee taken by xmr-stak?**

+    A: This is possible, however please note that these devs are independent from the TurtleCoin project and are doing some great work, so I would suggest leaving it as is.
+If you do wish to change/remove the dev fee, you will have to compile xmr-stak yourself, they have instructions to do this on their site - https://github.com/fireice-uk/xmr-stak/blob/master/doc/compile.md .
+Once you have downloaded the code, you need to change the file `donate-level.hpp` in the xmr-stak/xmr-stak/ folder.

 ## Wallet / TurtleCoind issues